-The physics laboratories are equipped to carry on instruction and research work in atomic physics, nuclear physics, electro-optics, plasma physics, spectroscopy, acoustics, laser physics, computational physics, optical propagation and sensor physics.
+The physics laboratories are equipped to carry on instruction and research work in acoustics atomic and molecular physics, electro-optics, spectroscopy, laser physics, computational physics, optical propagation, sensor physics and transient electrical discharges.

-The Optical Physics and Sensors Laboratory uses imaging and sensing systems from far infrared to visible wavelengths, including instrumentation for seagoing experiments in optical propagation.
+The Optical Physics and Sensors Laboratory uses imaging, spectroscopic and sensing systems from far infrared to ultraviolet wavelengths, including instrumentation for seagoing, airborne and ground-based measurements.

-The Acoustics Laboratory equipment includes a large anechoic chamber, a small reverberation chamber and a multiple-unit acoustics laboratory for student experimentation in airborne acoustics.
-Sonar equipment, test and wave tanks and instrumentation for investigation in underwater sound comprise the Underwater Acoustics Laboratory.
+The Acoustics Laboratory equipment includes a large anechoic chamber, a small reverberation chamber and a multiple-unit acoustics laboratory for student experimentation in acoustics in air.
+Sonar equipment, test and wave tanks and instrumentation for investigation in underwater sound comprise the Underwater Acoustics Laboratory, a scale-model of a shallow water waveguide for the study of environmentally adaptive sonar and high-speed digital acoustic communication.
 The Physical Acoustics Laboratories are equipped with a variety of modern data collection and processing equipment.